The top 5 causes of employee turnover (and strategies to prevent them)

 We hope this article has helped you develop your understanding of the reasons behind employee turnover, and you now feel prepared to do the work to prevent this issue.
 However, one of the first steps to preventing employee turnover is to make sure that you choose the right hires in the first place – but if you’re having trouble filling your vacancies, we can help!

-At TalentSpa, we’ll help you find the perfect hire for your company, with dedicated support from day one.
+At TalentSpa, our recruitment software will help you find the perfect hire for your company, with dedicated support from day one and a powerful talent acquisition platform.
 Call us today on 020 3982 7600 to find out how we can help you achieve your recruiting goals in 2022, or visit our website for more information here!